bzar/wasm-intro/README.md

 Build by running `make` in each directory.
 Test using python3 by running `make serve` and browsing to localhost:8000.

+To build intermediate results from the C -> WASM compilation, try `make main.s` and `make main.wat`

 ### Add

 Simple function export example.
 Adds two numbers together and prints to console